Course Outline

 - Group project: Applying Design Thinking to a real-world government problem

-- Presentation and feedback session with government stakeholders
+- Presentation and feedback session for government participants

-- Final exam to assess knowledge acquired in the context of government applications
+- Final exam to assess knowledge acquired for government professionals

 Requirements

-- Experience in collaborative team environments and cross-functional projects
+- Experience working in collaborative teams and cross-functional projects

 Testimonials (1)